rupeshm/ruby_bdd/README.md

 ## Executing the Test
 - Navigate to the test folder ruby_bdd from command prompt/Terminal

-  Example: if the test is downloaded to 'Documents\GitHub\ruby_bdd' then open command prompt and navigate to 'Documents\GitHub\ruby_bdd'
+  Example: if the test is downloaded/cloned to 'Documents\GitHub\ruby_bdd' then open command prompt and navigate to 'Documents\GitHub\ruby_bdd'
 - Execute the command 'cucumber'

   Example: On command prompt Documents\GitHub\ruby_bdd>cucumber